QAGIw3/aurum/README.md

 Nightly CronJobs dump Postgres and Timescale to `.kind-data/backups/` (retaining seven days) and mirror the MinIO `aurum` bucket for quick restores.
 Check `k8s/base/backups.yaml` if you need to change schedules or retention windows.

 Run `make kafka-bootstrap` (optionally export `SCHEMA_REGISTRY_URL`) after the Schema Registry is online to publish the shared Avro contracts and enforce `BACKWARD` compatibility in one step.
 Individual commands remain available via `make kafka-register-schemas` and `make kafka-set-compat` (override the level with `COMPATIBILITY_LEVEL`).
 Apply topic definitions and retention policies with `make kafka-apply-topics` (preview changes via `make kafka-apply-topics-dry-run`).
-The plan in `config/kafka_topics.json` seeds the canonical `aurum.curve.observation.v1` topic, its dead-letter companion `aurum.curve.observation.dlq`, and shared `aurum.ingest.error.v1` stream with sane defaults.
+When you are targeting the single-node kind cluster, use the helper `make kafka-apply-topics-kind` to point at `config/kafka_topics.kind.json`, which dials partitions and replication down to one.
+The standard plan in `config/kafka_topics.json` seeds the canonical `aurum.curve.observation.v1` topic, its dead-letter companion `aurum.curve.observation.dlq`, and shared `aurum.ingest.error.v1` stream with sane defaults.
+Bootstrap MinIO buckets, versioning, and lifecycle rules with `make minio-bootstrap` (uses the blueprint in `config/storage/minio_buckets.json`).
 Set `AURUM_DLQ_TOPIC` (or pass `--dlq-topic`) when running the ingestion helpers to capture failures in `aurum.curve.observation.dlq`; generic ingestion pipelines continue to fall back to `aurum.ingest.error.v1` for structured error payloads.

 **Operational follow-up**